e-scooter-2077/documentation/implementation/index.md

 - [manage scooter availability](https://github.com/e-scooter-2077/rent.manage-scooter-availability) update the state of each scooter digital twin when the availability is changed from an administrator of the system on the rent service.

 Two functions instead of managing the state of the Digital Twin Graph are extending the functionalities of the IoTHub to create the equivalent of the Scooter Control & Monitor Context:
-- [scooter control](https://github.com/e-scooter-2077/scooter-control) ....<!-- add here description of what it does-->
+- [scooter control](https://github.com/e-scooter-2077/scooter-control) is a function that exposes the default applicable actions on the *IoT Hub*: in particular, it manages the lock/unlock command and the telemetries to update *IoT Hub*.
-- [scooter monitor](https://github.com/e-scooter-2077/scooter-monitor) ....<!-- add here description of what it does-->
+- [scooter monitor](https://github.com/e-scooter-2077/scooter-monitor) is a function that exposes the events of changing of the *IoT Hub*.

 Functions were also used to implement mocked parts of the system when needed.
 For example the [rent payment](https://github.com/e-scooter-2077/rent-payment.mock) which is a mock implementation of the Rent Payment context that always confirm the rents.